-- To secure a strong green infrastructure network that protects the assets of the natural and historic environments in urban and rural Medway, and informs the design and sustainability of new development. - To address the challenges of climate change, seeking opportunities to promote carbon reduction and mitigation measures, and reduce the risk of flooding; - To ensure the effective management of natural resources, including the sustainable supply of minerals and appropriate management of waste.
+- To secure a strong green infrastructure network that protects the assets of the natural and historic environments in urban and rural Medway, and informs the design and sustainability of new development. - To address the challenges of climate change, seeking adaptations and opportunities to promote carbon reduction and mitigation measures, and reduce the risk of flooding; - To ensure the effective management of natural resources, including water, air and soil, and the sustainable supply of minerals and appropriate management of waste.